 style.

-For Chinese speakers: the Chinese marks of the Ming dynasty are often characterized as follows:
+The Chinese marks of the Ming dynasty are often characterized as follows:

 永樂款少, 宣德款多, 成化款厚, 弘治款秀, 正德款恭, 嘉靖款雜

-Zhizheng reign mark has been authenticated as
+Zhizheng reign" and have been authenticated as

-Researchers in China seem to be convinced that NO
+Even researchers in China seem to be convinced that NO

 genuine marked blue and white porcelain items from the Yuan dynasty do

-exist.
+exist, apart from the above.
 Archaeological excavations in the Jingdezhen area did not bring any shards or other proof for the existence of such marks to light either.

 Whatever the